xackery/eqemupatcher/README.md

 Theere are two ways to generate the patch data.
 If you don't have large patches, you can host it on github, by copying the content to the repo's rof/ folder.
 You can do this on the website if no files exceed 25mb.
 If they exceed 25mb, I recommend using Github Desktop.

-* *Optional:* If you have golang installed, you can compile filelistbuilder.go yourself by going into your EQEmu Patcher\flielistbuilder\ directory and compiling filelistbuilder.go.
+* *Optional:* If you have golang installed, you can compile filelistbuilder.go yourself by going using [this repo](https://github.com/xackery/filelistbuilder).
 * Download the filelistbuilder binary version that fits your server operating system here: https://github.com/xackery/filelistbuilder/releases
 * *Note:* It is important that your server generates the filelist.yml file, as an md5 can change when being hosted and cause challenges.
 * Copy the filelistbuilder binary from releases to your server into a fresh directory, for now on we'll call it filelistbuilder\.
 Note that this should be set in a PATH directory so it can be referred to from anywhere.
 Or if you're lazy, copy it in the SAME directory you have any filelistbuilder.yml files.